kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

 jar file
 :Path to the JAR file that includes the class you want to run.

-`--libjars \<path\>`
+`--libjars=\<path\>`
 :Path to compiled JAR files that include auxiliary jars that need to be included.
-There is a space after the option name, then the path follows in double quotation marks.
+There is a no space after the flag name, then the path follows without quotation marks.

-`--hdfs`
+`--mode=hdfs`
 :Specifies that the job is to look for input and write output to the HDFS on the running cluster.
-Omit this option to run in “local” mode where input and output files are expected relative to the location where the command is run.
+Omit this flag to run in “local” mode where input and output files are expected relative to the location where the command is run.

 For example, to refer to external jars for the music tutorial project, an express command line would include:

-    express script examples/express-music/scripts/SongMetadataImporter.express \
+    express.py job examples/express-music/scripts/SongMetadataImporter.express \
-    --libjars “examples/express-music/lib/*” --hdfs
+    --libjars=“examples/express-music/lib/*” --mode=hdfs

 ## Running Logic in the KijiExpress Shell